-As per its mandate to acquire, explore, and develop mineral resource properties, the Company continued exploration at Cerro Las Minitas (D - Summary of Mineral Properties).
+As per its mandate to acquire, explore, and develop mineral resource properties, the Company continued exploration at Cerro Las Minitas and initial sampling at El Sol (D - Summary of Mineral Properties).
 The Company's share of costs associated with exploration and other activities at Cerro Las Minitas are accounted for within Share of Loss in Equity Accounted Investment.